duarteocarmo/automation-post/report-automation-part-1.md

 About the author:

 *My name is [Duarte Carmo](https://duarteocarmo.com/) and I'm a product manager and digital consultant.
 Originally from Lisbon - Portugal, but currently living and working in Copenhagen - Denmark.
-Find more about my work and leasure in [my website](https://duarteocarmo.com/).*
+Find more about my work and leisure in [my website](https://duarteocarmo.com/).*

 # Automating report generation with Papermill and Rclone: Part 1 - Tool roundup

-Welcome to part 1 of this two part series post about automating report generation using python, jupyter, papermill, and a couple of other tools.
+Welcome to part 1 of this two-part series post about automating report generation using python, jupyter, papermill, and a couple of other tools.

 In the first part, we will cover 4 main important workflows that are part of the automation process.
 In the second and final part, we will bring everything together and build our own report automation system.